danbrellis/marylandnature/wp-content/plugins/addthis/readme.txt

 == Upgrade Notice ==

+= 6.1.2 =
+Updated messaging and tested compatibility with Wordpress 4.9

 = 6.1.1 =
 Fix for PHP notice from AddThisPlugin.php on line 610.
 Changing the permission capability used for determining when users can edit AddThis settings from activate_plugins to manage_options.
 This will allow most admins on multi-site instances to edit settings. <a href="https://codex.wordpress.org/Roles_and_Capabilities">More information on WordPress roles and capabilities.</a>